Build in Security from Day 1 to Prevent Website Hacks

 Passwords are the lock on the front door to your site.
 When building out your site, put a strong lock on the front door by requiring all users to use strong passwords.
 Doing this before you let users start coming into your site will make sure that no users set up weak passwords.

-Require Two-Factor Authentication (2FA) for any user that will have admin level rights in the system.
+Require Two-Factor Authentication (2FA) for any user that will have admin-level rights in the system.

-Two Factor Authentication is the deadbolt on the inner office in your site.
+Two Factor Authentication is the deadbolt on the inner office of your site.
 Yes, a strong password is important for anyone to get into the site, but to get to things like financial information or user management, you want a strong deadbolt as well.
 Keep your system secure by implementing 2FA for all your admins.
 The SiteGround Security plugin makes setting up 2FA very easy.

 Set up a backup system that will regularly backup your entire website and store those backups securely.

 You need a 30-day backup system implemented from day 1.
 Not 1 day, not 7 days, 30 days.
-The reason is, if your site gets hacked, you may not notice immediately.
-Once you do notice, you want to clean your site and one of the best ways to do that is restore your site from a clean backup.
+The reason is, that if your site gets hacked, you may not notice immediately.
+Once you do notice, you want to clean your site and one of the best ways to do that is to restore your site from a clean backup.

 SiteGround’s Site Tools provides an intuitive tool for scheduling nightly backups and restoring from them when needed.